-As you watch the old king in his flight from Jerusalem you are witnessing the highest peak or crisis in which his soul is involved in the drama of faith's supreme test.
+In his flight from Jerusalem, we witness the highest peak or crisis in the old king's life.
+His soul is involved in the drama of faith's supreme test.
 Turn back to the historical record for a moment:

 So David went up by the Ascent of the Mount of Olives, and wept as he went up; and he had his head covered and went barefoot.
-And all the people who were with him covered their heads and went up, weeping as they went up.
-(2 Samuel 15:30)
+And all the people who were with him covered their heads and went up, weeping as they went up. -2 Samuel 15:30

-That was a tragic time in the life of David.
-It was his dramatic moment, his time of crisis.
+This was a tragic time, his dramatic moment, David's time of crisis.
 Thomas Paine, a great political philosopher, wrote of "the times that tried men's souls."
 This time had come to the old king.